-Learning how to plan a wedding from out of state starts with simplifying decisions, not adding more of them
+Learning how to plan a wedding from out of state starts with simplifying decisions, not adding more of them.

 Start With the Right Type of Venue

-- Offer ceremony and reception spaces together
+- Offer ceremony and reception spaces together on one property

-- Provide setup and basic rentals
+- Provide setup and basic rentals as part of the package

-- Offer all-inclusive or simplified packages
+- Offer all-inclusive or simplified packages that reduce vendor coordination

 Limit the Number of Vendors You Hire